If you are working on a presentation with your clients or even a co-worker, then you might end up in a situation where

 visual representation of the changes, as shown in Figure 7, below.
 Here all changes on the slide are

-shown per reviewer -- thus you can quickly accept or reject all changes by clicking on the check-box placed next to
+shown per reviewer.
+Thus, you can quickly accept or reject all changes by selecting the check-box, placed in front of the

-the reviewer's name, as shown highlighted in red within Figure 7,
+reviewer's name, as shown highlighted in red within Figure 7, below.

 Figure 7: Accept all changes by a reviewer